 Regarding the tightness, one can establish a theoretical advantage of OBBs.
-But first, we need to define tightness.29 be the directed Hausdorff distance, i.e., the maximum distance of B to the nearest point in G. (Here, d is any metric,
+But first, we need to define tightness.40 be the directed Hausdorff distance, i.e., the maximum distance of B to the nearest point in G. (Here, d is any metric, very often just the Euclidean distance.)
+Let

 Definition 3 (Tightness by Hausdorff distance) Let B be a BV, G some geometry bounded by B, i.e., $g \subset B$.
-Let
+Let be the diameter of G.